Tom Jolliffe takes a look at the bizarre Japanese body horror Tetsuo: The Iron Man…

 The beauty of The Iron Man was the passion of a young director, who developed his skill with Super-8, and put together such a uniquely singular vision for his break out film.
 It wasn’t common for a film with such a stripped back independent approach to capture as big an audience as Tetsuo did in Japan.
 The American equivalent of production style would have been a video nasty of some kind.
 It’s another reason it feels inherently unique.
 In the same way the rough as assholes The Blair Witch Project completely swept the rug out from the Western box office in 1999, it was just totally unexpected.
 For whatever reason, this demented horror tale of body-metal-mutation just seemed to find an audience.
 Even 30+ years later, it’s a film that even in picking up new audiences, will revile as many as it amazes, but whether you love it or hate it, it will linger.

 Have you seen Tetsuo: The Iron Man?
-Let us know your thoughts.
-Find us on Twitter @flickeringmyth or in the comments below…
+Let us know your thoughts on our social channels @flickeringmyth…